mes32/shift-scheduler/README.md

 - [x] Allows users to log new shifts
 - [x] The current shift schedule can be listed (ordered by the start time)
 - [x] An employee's shift cannot overlap with any existing shifts for the same employee
-- [x] Basic CSS styling and user experience
+- [x] Basic CSS styling and basic quality of life user experience
 - [x] When entering shift data start and end times, the user interface attempts to anticipate user desires and reduce the chance for non-valid entries
 - [x] Project hosted on Heroku.
 See [https://mysterious-tundra-83088.herokuapp.com](https://mysterious-tundra-83088.herokuapp.com/)